di-press/brain-tumor-segmentation/README.md

 among others.

-Besides the segmentation itself, according to [1], other image processing methods can be applied as auxiliary steps, such as :
+Also according to [1], besides the segmentation algorithms itself, other image processing methods can be applied as auxiliary steps, such as :

 - Image Enhancement
 - Image Filtering